Applied Materials and Sustainability Sciences (AMSS)

 Robotic manufacturing arm using electrical energy

-• Use of plasma to enhance conversion of natural gas (methane) to hydrogen
+• Using plasma to enhance the conversion of natural gas (methane) to hydrogen.

-• Use of plasma or electric heating to produce ammonia from air and hydrogen
+• Using plasma or electric heating to produce ammonia from air and hydrogen.

-• Use of electricity to produce useful chemicals and fuel from carbon dioxide
+• Using electricity to produce useful chemicals and fuel from carbon dioxide.

 Sun rays bouncing off of Earth's atmospheric shield